Citizen Request Management

 Conclusion

-Creating and maintaining digital resident services is the best path to modernization and one of the best ways to help establish trust between residents and your governments.
-By taking digital engagement one step further and encouraging residents to adopt and interact with government services, everyone can help contribute to bettering their community.
+Creating and maintaining digital resident services is the best path to modernization and one of the best ways to help establish trust and boost engagement.
+However, it’s important to ensure that residents of every age know how to use it.

 Written by